Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Assignments under interference

-A number of approaches~\cite{XuRoeverHe97,PrensaNieto03,DBLP:conf/esop/WickersonDP10,Sanan21,SchellhornTEPR14} treat a complete assignment command as a single atomic action, although they allow for interference before and after the atomic step.
-Such approaches provide a less realistic model for fine-grained concurrency.
+A number of approaches~\cite{XuRoeverHe97,PrensaNieto03,DBLP:conf/esop/WickersonDP10,Sanan21,SchellhornTEPR14} treat a complete assignment command as a single atomic action, although they allow for interference before and after the atomic action.
+Such approaches do not provide a realistic model for fine-grained concurrency.
 Coleman and Jones~\cite{CoJo07} do provide a fine-grained operational semantics that is closer to the approach used here but the laws they develop are more restrictive. \end{RelatedWork}

+Consider refining a specification of the form $\rely{r} \together \guar{g} \together \Pre{p} \Seq \Spec{x}{}{q}$ to an assignment command $x := e$, where we assume access to $x$ is atomic, $e$ is a single-reference expression, and $g$ is reflexive.
+In dealing with an assignment to $x$ we make use of a specification augmented with a frame of $x$, recalling from the definition of a frame \refdef{frame} that $\Frame{x}{c} = \guar{\id{\overline{x}}} \together c$ and noting that guarantees distribute into other constructs. \reffig{assignment} gives an overview of the execution of $x := e$, and the constraints on $q$ and $g$ that are required to show that the assignment satisfies the specification: